niteshpolicy29/game/GAME_ARCHITECTURE.md

 ## Overview

-Nightmellow is a 2D physics-based platformer built with Phaser 3.
+Nightmellow is a production-ready 2D physics-based platformer built with Phaser 3.
 The architecture follows a scene-based structure with clear separation between game logic, rendering, and state management.
 The game uses Arcade Physics for collision detection and movement, with custom entity classes extending Phaser's built-in types.

 The game features a unique triple-form transformation system where the player can switch between three distinct forms:
 - **Candy Ball**: Standard platforming with normal physics (480 max speed, -960 jump velocity)